oldham123/cfa_level_iii/_readings/Reading 27 Passive Equity Investing.md

   - However, as managers run out of more liquid stocks to select, tracking error starts to increase due to higher transaction costs
   - Furthermore, the more rebalancing and reconstitution that is required, the more cash must be paid for trade execution
   - Higher cash requirements, such as needed to meet redemptions, create **cash drag**, since cash is the lowest return asset
+  - An equity index is designed to represent theoretical pure investment in equities, whereas actual passive equity portfolios will always have some level of cash requirements, for example, to cover transaction costs
   - In general, there are trade-offs between more accurate replication, and transaction costs

 ## 27.F: Explain sources of return and risk to a passively managed equity portfolio